Environmental groups prevail on limit to grizzly bear deaths in Wyoming cattle grazing area

 “This ruling confirms that federal officials can’t sidestep the law to allow grizzly bears to be killed on public lands to appease the livestock industry,” Center for Biological Diversity attorney Andrea Zaccardi said in a statement.

-U.S. Forest Service and U.S. Fish and Wildlife Service officials didn’t immediately return email requests Thursday seeking comment.
+U.S. Fish and Wildlife Service spokesperson Joe Szuszwalak declined to comment on the ruling.
+U.S. Forest Service officials didn’t immediately return an email request Thursday seeking comment.

 Previous grazing plans for the area had put limits on killing female grizzlies, the three-judge appeals court panel pointed out, but the latest offered no explanation for not doing so again.

-Not considering limits on killing female grizzly bears or how female grizzly deaths would affect the area’s overall population were “arbitrary and capricious,” the appeals court ruled.
+Not considering limits on killing female grizzly bears or how female grizzly deaths would affect the area’s overall population was “arbitrary and capricious,” the appeals court ruled.

 The judges upheld part of the plan that seeks to reduce deadly encounters between grizzlies and livestock, such as by requiring those tending to the cattle to carry bear-repellent spray.